kxxjxxl/highcharts-ts/README.md

 ## How to Install

-nstalling is ez pz, just:
+installing is ez pz, just:

 ```bash
 npm install